mari24student/mari24student/README.md

 ### Hi i am Mari 👋, a student i'm currently working on this project for school.
+I like to read and watch series in my free time 😄

 <!--
 **mari24student/mari24student** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.